ibm-cloud-docs/vsrx/manage-vlans.md

 # Managing IBM VLANs
 {: #managing-ibm-vlans}

-You can perform a variety of actions from the [Gateway Appliance Details screen](/docs/infrastructure/vsrx?topic=vsrx-viewing-your-gateway-appliance-details).
+You can perform a variety of actions from the [Gateway Appliance Details screen](/docs/infrastructure/vsrx?topic=vsrx-viewing-your-gateway-appliance-details) for your {{site.data.keyword.vsrx_full}}.
+{: shortdesc}

 ## Associate a VLAN to a Gateway Appliance
 {: #associate-a-vlan-to-a-gateway-appliance}